Images via the City of Quincy

 Conversely unmentioned, however, is how the City of Quincy has been sued by the former owner of a property taken via an adverse eminent domain taking by the city to help accommodate the siting of the impending new public safety headquarters as well as two other adverse eminent domain takings, takings that are likely to end up costing local taxpayers upwards of tens of millions dollars that will likely end up having to be paid out given Mayor Koch’s apparent additional fetish for land takings also running amok.

-For starters, while but small benefit to long suffering taxpayers, Mayor Koch was cited in the locally weekly tabloid recently as claiming to have lined up private money to defend himself in a then but anticipated lawsuit over the statues rather than yet again use public funds to pay for legal expenses he has incurred on all manner of other losing legal disputes during his maladministration as mayor.
+For starters, while but small benefit to long suffering taxpayers, Mayor Koch was cited in the locally weekly tabloid recently as claiming to have lined up private money to defend himself in a then but anticipated lawsuit over the statues rather than yet again tap public funds to pay for legal expenses he has incurred on all manner of other losing legal disputes during his maladministration as mayor.

-Then again, he all but assuredly had to score private money to help defend himself given that he is a named co-defendant in a lawsuit suit which includes assertions that he illegally used public funds to feed his clearly apparent Agalmatophilia as well as his even longer know to be out of control spending habit relying on public funds.
+Then again, he all but assuredly had to score private money to help defend himself given that he is a named co-defendant in a lawsuit suit which includes assertions that he illegally used public funds to feed his clearly apparent agalmatophilia as well as his even longer know to be out of control spending habit relying on public funds.

-Granted, any such financial sanctions imposed in this matter will likely only run around a couple million tops as compared to the looking likely to be upwards of a handful of hundreds of millions of dollars in costly mistakes and frequent profligate spendings by Mayor Koch over the years, at least something coming back even if but chump change beats yet another painful hit to locals’ bank accounts.
+Granted, any such financial sanctions imposed in this matter will likely only run around a couple million tops as compared to the looking likely to be upwards of a handful of hundreds of millions of dollars in other more costly mistakes and frequent profligate spendings by Mayor Koch over the years, at least something coming back even if but chump change beats yet another painful hit to locals’ bank accounts.

 Additionally, there is the intertwined further potential for setting the stage for a long overdue end to the unbridled reign of at least financial terror imposed by the Koch Maladministration as would surely provide some long overdue solace to long suffering locals.